26 Feb Leaking Basement Waterproofing Repair & Specialist Leak Sealing Solutions

 Water seeping through concrete dissolves minerals such as calcium hydroxide, which is extremely corrosive to galvanised steel.
 In the photo below, you can see that the water that has been seeping through the concrete was dripping onto the air duct causing it to rust and break apart.
 Additional factors that corrode galvanised steel and reinforcement in concrete are high humidity and sodium chloride (salt) in water or air.

 The durability of concrete structures is under constant threat from carbonation and crack causing movements, which can lead to water ingress affecting the durability of the concrete structure.
-Regular inspections and preventative maintenance crucial to help protect assets from deterioration, thus extending the lifetime of your asset investment.
+Regular inspections and preventative maintenance are crucial to help protect assets from deterioration, thus extending the lifetime of your asset investment.
 Issues like cracks in concrete, water seepage and spalling affect the integrity and longevity of the asset, so they are best to remediate at an early stage to help decrease the expenses of extensive remedial repairs.

 Concrete crack injection and concrete leak sealing repair of basements and underground car parks